 In particular, the last of these consequences can be exploited by malicious attacks.

+An additional vulnerability can occur if the execution of one case includes” flowing through” to the subsequent case which violates the theory of multiple independent alternatives in the switch statement.

 Applicable language characteristics

 This vulnerability description is intended to be applicable to languages with the following characteristics: